Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps-2.0.md

 688. At what levels can a resource monitor be configured?
 (Choose two.)

     > A. Account

     > E. Virtual warehouse

 689. What activities can be monitored by a user directly from Snowsight's Activity tab without using the Account_Usage views?
 (Choose two.)

     > B. Query history

     > C. Copy history

+690. What can a Snowflake user do with the information included in the details section of a Query Profile?

+    > A. Determine the total duration of the query.

 691. How can a Snowflake user access a JSON object, given the following table?
 (Choose two.)

     > B. src:salesPerson.name